Health Services - Nurse

 9th graders:

-- Incoming freshmen students must submit a physical examination (dated within 12 months of the first day of school) with required immunizations at the time of registration.
+- All students who will be 9th graders in 2025-2026 are required to submit a complete Certificate of Child Health Examination Form, dated on or after August 11, 2024, with complete immunization records.
 This physical will be acceptable for participation in athletics for one year and 30 days from the date of the physical.
 Students may not participate in interscholastic sports or team practice until they have filed a sports physical with the athletic office.
+The IHSA sports physical cannot be accepted as a health requirement for Freshmen or transfer student physicals.

 Transfer Students